-In accordance with the Code of Federal Regulation (CFR) Title 42, Part 438, Subpart F - Grievance System, the JFS Patient Advocacy Program and CCHEA are required to conduct grievance investigations and appeals pursuant to State and Federal law.
-These processes may include, but are not limited to, consulting with facility administrators, interviewing staff members, requesting copies of medical records, submitting medical records to independent clinical consultants for review of clinical issues, conducting staff member trainings, suggesting policy changes, submitting requests for Plans of Correction (POC), and preparing resolution letters.

-There are mandated timelines for grievances and appeals.
+- In accordance with the Code of Federal Regulation (CFR) Title 42, Part 438, Subpart F Grievance System, the JFS Patient Advocacy Program and CCHEA are required to conduct grievance investigations and appeals pursuant to State and Federal law.
+These processes may include, but are not limited to, consulting with facility administrators, interviewing staff members, requesting copies of medical records, submitting medical records to independent clinical consultants for review of clinical issues, conducting staff member trainings, suggesting policy changes, submitting requests for Plans of Correction (POC), and preparing resolution letters. - There are mandated timelines for grievances and appeals.
 Providers' quick and efficient cooperation will ensure compliance with these requirements.
-When requested, MHP providers shall provide copies of medical records to the JFS Patient Advocacy Program and CCHEA within seven (7) calendar days from the date of the medical record request.
-The Advocacy Agencies will provide the program with a signed release of information from the client with the request.
+When requested, MHP providers shall provide copies of medical records to the JFS Patient Advocacy Program and CCHEA within 3 business days from the date of the medical record request.
+The Advocacy Agencies will provide the program with a signed release of information from the client with the request if the client has not signed the Coordinated Care Consent form in the EHR.

-ADVERSE BENEFIT DETERMINATION (ABD)
+Adverse Benefit Determination (ABD)

-The definition of an "Adverse Benefit Determination" encompasses all previous elements of "Action" under federal regulations with the addition of language that clarifies the inclusion of determinations involving medical necessity, appropriateness and setting of covered benefits, and financial liability.

-An Adverse Benefit Determination is defined to mean any of the following actions taken by a Plan:

-- 1. The denial or limited authorization of a requested service, including determinations based on the type or level of service, medical necessity, appropriateness, setting, or effectiveness of a covered benefit; - 2.
-The reduction, suspension, or termination of a previously authorized service; - 3.
-The denial, in whole or in part, of payment for a service; - 4.
-The failure to provide services in a timely manner; - 5.
-The failure to act within the required timeframes for standard resolution of grievances and appeals; or
+- The definition of an "Adverse Benefit Determination" encompasses all previous elements of "Action" under federal regulations with the addition of language that clarifies the inclusion of determinations involving access to medically necessary services, appropriateness and setting of covered benefits, and financial liability. - Located on the Optum Website > BHS Provider Resources> MHP Provider Documents> NOABD tab - An Adverse Benefit Determination is defined to mean any of the following actions taken by a Plan: - 1.
+The denial or limited authorization of a requested service, including determinations based on the type or level of service, meeting criteria for medical necessity, appropriateness, setting, or effectiveness of a covered benefit. - 2.
+The reduction, suspension, or termination of a previously authorized service. - 3.
+The denial, in whole or in part, of payment for a service.

-6. The denial of a beneficiary's request to dispute financial liability.
+- 4. The failure to provide services in a timely manner. - 5.
+The failure to act within the required timeframes for standard resolution of grievances and appeals; or - 6.
+The denial of a beneficiary's request to dispute financial liability.